CEDL2017/homework1/results/index.md

 ## Overview
-The project is heavily reference the code : https://gist.github.com/omoindrot/dedc857cdc0e680dfb1be99762990c9c omoindrot teaches us how to fine-tune a vgg model
+The project is heavily reference the code : https://gist.github.com/omoindrot/dedc857cdc0e680dfb1be99762990c9c omoindrot teaches us how to fine-tune a vgg model.
+Due to the time limits, I only train 5 epochs and then early stop it.
 > quote